Friday, 11 August 2023

 We visited Hvar (blue) but Stari Grad (red) is the ancient capital

 The island of Hvar is located at the centre of the Adriatic sailing routes and that made this island an important base for commanding trade up and down the Adriatic and across to Italy, particularly and importantly Venice.
-It has been inhabited since prehistoric times, originally by a Neolithic people whose distinctive pottery gave rise to the term Hvar culture, and later by the Illyrians.
-The ancient Greeks founded the colony of Pharos in 384 BC on the site of today's Stari Grad making it one of the oldest towns in Europe (we weren’t to visit that town).
-The Greeks were also responsible for setting out the agricultural field divisions of the Stari Grad Plain on the northern aspects of the island; that is now a UNESCO World Heritage Site.
-In medieval times, because of its location the town of Hvar located around a natural port on the southern side of the island, and which we visited, rose to importance within the Venetian Empire as a major naval base; it was a prosperous port city.
+It has been inhabited since prehistoric times, originally by a Neolithic people whose distinctive pottery gave rise to the Hvar culture, and later by the Illyrian people.
+The ancient Greeks founded the colony of Pharos in 384 BC on the site of today's Stari Grad making it one of the oldest towns in Europe (unfortunately we weren’t to visit that town).
+The Greeks were also responsible for setting out the agricultural field divisions of the Stari Grad Plain on the northern aspects of the island that is now a UNESCO World Heritage Site.
+In medieval times, because of its location the town of Hvar located around a natural port on the southern side of the island, and which we visited, rose to importance within the Venetian Empire as a major naval base.
+It was a prosperous port city.
 Incidentally the locals call this Forr (the sound of Hvar in their language) .

 Fortifications above the city port

-It's a very picturesque port.
-Once we landed a wonderful local guide took us to the C15th Franciscan Monastery out on a promontory.
-The monastery has a wonderful garden with a huge cypress tree whose spreading branches are supported by a network of wire and struts etc. Part of this stately Renaissance monastery has been turned into the monastery museum; it was wonderful to explore.
-Along with a collection of old books and coins and other fascinating collections, it houses the famous ‘Last Supper’ painting, a work belonging to the Venetian School of Palma the Younger from the end of the C16th, they say.
+It is a very picturesque port.
+Once we landed a wonderful local guide took us to the C15 Franciscan Monastery out on a promontory.
+The monastery has a wonderful garden with a huge cypress tree whose spreading branches are supported by a network of wire and struts.
+Part of this stately Renaissance monastery has been turned into the monastery museum - it was wonderful to explore.
+Along with a collection of old books and coins and other fascinating collections, it houses the famous ‘Last Supper’ painting, a work belonging to the Venetian School of Palma the Younger from the end of the C16, they say.

-Caper bushes abound and the berries and flowers are used
+Caper bushes abound and both the berries and flowers are used

 A very ancient tree.
 Magnificent